The name that inspired us

 Michael Mancini

-Michael clearly remembers the day he walked into The Old Curiosity Shop in Ayr, as a 17 year old, to start his apprenticeship in furniture restoration.
-“The smell of the workshop was intoxicating and I knew then that furniture was my future,” he recalls.
+Michael clearly remembers the day he walked into The Old Curiosity Shop in Ayr as a 17-year-old to start his apprenticeship in furniture restoration.
+“The smell of the workshop was intoxicating, and I knew then that furniture was my future,” he recalls.

-It was there that Michael began to learn his craft, before moving to Glasgow to train as a cabinet maker.
-At the end of his apprenticeship, he made a Davenport Desk, which he chose to showcase his skills, with hand-cut dovetails, carving on the front legs and a curved front lid.
-It was awarded first prize in the McDonald prize competition through The Incorporation
+There, Michael began to learn his craft before moving to Glasgow to train as a cabinet maker.
+At the end of his apprenticeship, he made a Davenport Desk, which he chose to showcase his skills.
+It has hand-cut dovetails, carving on the front legs, and a curved front lid.
+It was awarded first prize in the Lady McDonald competition through The Incorporation of Wrights in Glasgow and helped launch Michael’s career.

 “I love the grain and tactile quality of wood,” he says.
 “To me, different woods have different personalities, and it’s fascinating to watch them evolve into things of beauty.”